-There are 27 excellent eagles in White Tailed Eagles Class taught by Mrs Evans and supported by Mrs O'Brien.
-Along with Mrs Allsopp and Mrs Cobb who cover the PPA session on a Friday afternoon.
+There are 28 excellent eagles in White Tailed Eagles Class taught by Mrs Evans and supported by Mrs O'Brien.
+Along with Mrs Allsopp, who will cover the PPA session on a Thursday afternoon.
 Please have a look around our website page to discover some of the exciting learning we have been doing.

 Our door is always open and we are more than happy to meet with you to discuss any concerns you may have.
 At the end of the school day is probably the best time to catch us as the mornings can be a little hectic.